 - Download the USPS Mobile app from the App Store or Google Play.

-What you can do in-app: Track packages, schedule redelivery, submit a mail hold, and access the contact form.
+What you can do in-app: Track packages, schedule redelivery, set up mail holds, and access Informed Delivery.

-What requires a phone call: Filing a formal missing mail claim, disputing a delivery scan, or requesting a supervisor-level review.
-The app does not support those directly.
+What requires a phone call: Filing a formal missing mail claim, disputing a delivery scan, or escalating a complaint to a supervisor.
+The app is useful for self-service but limited for anything that needs a human decision.

 Estimated Response Times from USPS